How to Repair SQL Server Database with a Corrupt Log File

 Virus Attack: SQL server database got affected by viruses and malware which results in corrupt log file.

-How to Fix SQL Server Database with a Corrupt Log File By Effective Manual Technique?
+How to Repair SQL Server Database with a Corrupt Log File By Effective Manual Technique?

 Note: Before executing the process first check the SQL Server error logs and event logs of the Windows system and application facilitating the database.
 In case if you find any hardware issue, get it fixed first and see whether the corruption has been resolved or not.
-If not, then follow the methods to repair SQL server database with a corrupt log file.
+If not, then follow the methods to fix SQL database with corrupted log file.

 Method 1 – Restore Database from a Valid Backup